Trisha Donnelly

-Trisha Donnelly (born April 22, 1974 in San Francisco) is a contemporary artist who is particularly well known as a conceptual artist.
+Trisha Donnelly (born April 22, 1974) is an American contemporary artist who is particularly well known as a conceptual artist.
 Donnelly works with various media including photography, drawing, audio, video, sculpture and performance.
 Donnelly is also a Clinical Associate Professor of Studio Art at New York University.
 She currently lives and works in San Francisco, California.
+Trisha Donnelly is represented by Galerie Buchholz, Matthew Marks Gallery, and Galerie Eva Presenhuber.

 Early life

-Trisha Donnelly was born on April 22, 1974 in San Francisco, California.
-In 1995 Donnelly received a bachelor's degree in Fine Arts from the University of California in Los Angeles.
-In 2000 she attained a Masters in Fine Arts from Yale University.
+Trisha Donnelly was born on April 22, 1974, in San Francisco.
+In 1995, Donnelly received a bachelor's degree in Fine Arts from the University of California in Los Angeles.
+In 2000, she attained a Masters in Fine Arts from Yale University.

 Career

 Donnelly has been on the faculty at New York University's Steinhardt School of Culture, Education, and Human Development since 2008.
 She is a Clinical Associate Professor of Studio Art.

 In 2012, Donnelly was the tenth artist to curate Artist's Choice, an exhibition curated by artists of artworks from the permanent collection of the Museum of Modern Art.
 In the exhibition, "she was after 'striking voices'" she couldn't let go of, "'paths of encounters and building poetic structures... images that go beyond images themselves."'
 The exhibition included works by artists such as Eliot Porter, Joe Goode, Gertrude Kasebier, Wendy Carlos, and John Whitney.
 The audio guide provided for the show was art historian Robert Rosenblum discussing MoMA's 1989 Picasso retrospective.
 Donnelly explained, "The feeling when listening to these audio guides was, this was a great work of art... or work of whatever, work of another entity, or another state and dimension, existing...
 [They] are so beautiful...
 It's like the Taj Mahal of languages, building it himself.
 By the end, I don't need the exhibition at all.
 I'm awash in this ocean of his funny, brilliant voice."